bcbridges/automatic-README-generator/README.md

 ## Tests

 There are no tests available for this application.
+You can see an example of a completed README generated from the program [here](./Example/README.md)

 ## Questions